open-goal/jak-project/README.md

 > At the time of writing, only Jak 1 is expected to work end-to-end!

 The first step is to extract your ISO file contents into the `iso_data/<game-name>` folder.
 In the case of Jak 1 this is `iso_data/jak1`.
+In the case of Jak 1 this is
+`iso_data/jak2`
+you will need to create the folder

 Once this is done, open a terminal in the `jak-project` folder and run the following: